traefik/traefik/docs/content/getting-started/quick-start-with-kubernetes.md

 the static configuration enables the Traefik dashboard, and uses Kubernetes native Ingress resources as router definitions to route incoming requests.

-!!! info "When there is no entry points in the static configuration"
+!!! info "When there is no entry point in the static configuration"

     Traefik creates a default one called `web` using the port `80` routing HTTP requests.